wuiyanng1998/FunTimesGroupB/README.md

-# COMP0034_GroupB its not anymore.
+# COMP0034_GroupB is no longer.
 Now its FunTimesGroupB
 Repository for FindMyExecCar files.
 Christian, Ellen, Freya, Wui Yan, Zhaslan